 Our Student Managers – Ms Amy Cofield (Year 7), Mr Harry Strachan (Year 8 and 9) and Mrs Tracey Miles (Year 10 and 11) – do not teach and are available throughout the school day to support both students and parents with any issues that may affect their wellbeing, progress and overall enjoyment of school.
-Each Student Manager is linked to certain year groups and supports the Head of Year and their tutor teams.
+Each Student Manager is linked to certain year groups and supports the Head of Key Stage and their tutor teams.
 Student Managers stay with the year group throughout their time at John Mason so they really get to know them and build up a good relationship with their students and parents.

 The school counsellor Lyndsy Doyle, is a fully qualified UKCP registered child psychotherapist.
 She provides regular sessions in a safe space where students can talk through any issues or problems they may have.
 All discussions are confidential unless child protection issues are brought into force.
 Students may be signposted to the service, or they may self-refer via their Head of Year or Student Manager.

 My name is Megan Murdoch and I am the NHS School Health Nurse for John Mason School.

 Secondary schools within Oxfordshire have a named NHS School Health Nurse.
 The aim of the School Nurse is to offer evidence based, accessible, preventable health care for children and young people.

 I work closely with other professionals and school staff to support students to be both physically and emotionally healthy, make informed healthy lifestyle choices, improve physical and emotional health, and to reach their full potential.

 I work Monday – Friday 9-3 during term time and appointments can be made on a day that suits you best.